-Born in Indiana and raised in Florida, Carol L. Chambers first earned a degree in voice and then went on to complete a Masters' of Divinity Degree with specialties in Pastoral Counseling and Spiritual Formation.
-In 1978 she was ordained by the Southern Baptist Convention.
-She then earned a Maters’ Degree in Religion and pursued graduate studies in New York City in the fields of Ethics and Women in American Church History.
+Born a Mid-Westerner, I was raised in the Southern United States.
+I earned a degree in voice and then went on to complete a Master of Divinity Degree with specialties in Pastoral Counseling and Spiritual Formation.
+I was ordained by the Southern Baptist Convention in 1978.
+I then earned a Master in Religion Degree and pursued graduate studies in the fields of Ethics and Women's History.

-She is a Level Three Reiki practitioner, a certified Animal Reiki practitioner, and a Follower of the Shamanic Ways.
-I am an energy healer and an artist, poet, writer, public speaker, musician, and an active blogger.
-She lives in Central Florida with little Finian, my best friend, Emotional Support Animal, and constant companion dog.
-She is a proud mother of one son and daughter-in-law, and a happy grandmother of two delightful grandchildren.
+I am a Level Three Reiki practitioner, a certified Animal Reiki practitioner, and a Follower of the Shamanic Ways.
+I am an energy healer and an artist, poet, writer, and public speaker.
+I live in Central Florida with little Finian, my best friend, Emotional Support Animal, and constant companion dog.
+I am a proud mother of one son and daughter-in-law, and a happy grandmother of two delightful grandchildren.

-She has been in recovery from prescription drug abuse and alcoholism for over 33 years.
-More importantly, she is a survivor of a lifetime of mental illness and has explored the relationship between mental illness and spirituality for decades.
-She recently published her first book: The Journey of a Wounded Healer: the Mystical Web of Mental Illness and Spirituality.
+My story includes being in recovery from prescription drug abuse and alcoholism for over 34 years.
+I am also a survivor of a lifetime of mental illness and has explored the relationship between mental illness and spirituality for decades.
+I recently published my first book (a memoir): The Journey of a Wounded Healer: the Mystical Web of Mental Illness and Spirituality.
 (See more about that book here.)

 My current work fulfills my calling as a Guide through "Roots and Branches" a process which assists others in finding ways to express the beauty of their journey by integrating spirituality, life events, and various emotional and psychological pathways--all integral to authentic storytelling of one's own life.